ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 "I've never met them, and neither has Baagii."

 "Anyone is welcome to stay with anyone 24 hours today and they are treated like family", Anuka explained after seeing our surprise.
 In our culture, you don't just walk onto someone's land and expect the red carpet to be rolled out.
 In Mongolia, no one owns the land.
 Perhaps this can in part explain a fundamental cultural difference.
 Since there is a shared conception of the land, this may have a profound influence on the interrelationships between Mongolian people and how they congregate.
 Kourtney also pointed out that because life is so difficult here, people need to band together in a sort of "we're all in this together" mentality.
 In other words, people rely on their literal and proverbial neighbors.
-Fostered over millennia, this generosity and hospitality has penetrated deep into nomadic culture and persists today as overwhelming welcoming attitude to strangers.
+Fostered over millennia, this generosity and hospitality has penetrated deep into nomadic culture and persists today as an overwhelming welcoming attitude to strangers.
 This is just a theory.

 Before entering the ger, I noticed some fermenting cow milk being pressed down by two large rocks.
 Anuka explained that they were making a sort of hard, thin cheese.
 In fact, some was already fully processed and baking in the sun.
 Anuka and I grabbed a chunk to share.
 It was very dry, sour, and salty.
 It was an intriguing taste, far outside my realm of familiarity.
 I didn't ask for seconds.